anarabiyev/analytics_cup_research_submission/abstract.md

 # Results

 Across 10 matches (308 player–match observations), Decision–xT (D-xT) reduced total xT from 66.28 to 50.49, corresponding to a 23.8% decrease, indicating that a substantial share of xT arose from suboptimal passing decisions.
 Match-level reductions were consistent, ranging from 19.0% to 30.1%.
-At the player level, high-$xT$ contributors experienced large absolute and relative reductions (exceeding 45%), reflecting frequent selection of lower-utility options.
+At the player level, high-xT contributors experienced large absolute and relative reductions (exceeding 45%), reflecting frequent selection of lower-utility options.
 In contrast, decision-efficient players preserved nearly all of their xT, with reductions below 5%, demonstrating that D-xT differentiates contribution based on decision quality rather than volume alone.

 # Conclusion